Where Digital Communication Environments Break Down Under SB 848

 Bottom line

 The platform guarantees unsupervised one‑to‑one channels between staff and students.
-Even with good policies, this digital nonclassroom environment cannot be described as easily supervised under SB 848.
+Even with good policies, this digital nonclassroom environment cannot be described as being in institutional control.

 Scenario 3: Manual or Delayed Access to Communication Records